Old Wye Bridge, Chepstow: Earlier structures

 Before the Roman period, the crossing of the Wye farthest downstream was at Tintern.
 The Romans built a crossing some 1 km upstream of the current bridge at Chepstow, and this is thought to have continued in use for centuries thereafter.
 There was a small hospital and chapel dedicated to St. David on the Gloucestershire side of the bridge, which was described as ruined in 1573.
 Some remains of the Roman bridge were revealed in 1911 by Dr. Orville Owen during his excavations in the river bed.

 After the Normans established a castle at Chepstow (then known as Striguil), a wooden bridge was constructed across the river at or close to its current site.
 The first records of a bridge at Chepstow date from 1228.
 The wooden bridge is known to have been replaced several times.
 Rebuilding was made difficult by the tidal range, requiring ten 40 ft timber piers, perhaps the highest in the country at the time.
 Records from 1399 describe it as "feeble and ruinous and on the point of being lost", and a new bridge built in 1546 was described less than thirty years later as having "fallen into great ruin and decay and likely to fall."
-In 1576, an Act (the first to make specific reference to Monmouthshire) was passed making Gloucestershire and Monmouthshire responsible for the repair of their respective halves; there are records of payments made by Gloucestershire parishes to help maintain the bridge until the 19th century.
+In 1576, an act of Parliament, the Chepstow Bridge Act 1575 (18 Eliz.
+1. c.
+18) (the first act to make specific reference to Monmouthshire) was passed making Gloucestershire and Monmouthshire responsible for the repair of their respective halves; there are records of payments made by Gloucestershire parishes to help maintain the bridge until the 19th century.

 Neglect continued, however, and in 1605 it was said that the bridge was again "broken, fallen down and quite carried away with the Stream... whereby the said Passage and Highway is utterly taken away..."
 Under new legislation that year it was agreed that the bridge be maintained by a special "bridge money" tax levied on the residents of the two counties.
 For the next two centuries each county appointed a surveyor responsible for either end of the bridge.
 Apart from one stone pier in the centre, the bridge was entirely built of wood.
 The bridge was purposely destroyed by the Royalists during the Civil War in 1644, but was rebuilt by 1647.
 It was seriously damaged by storms in 1703, and again by high water in 1738, but was repaired both times.
 William Cole wrote of the bridge in 1746 that it was "the lightest in England, and the highest from the water."
 A suggestion in 1768 that the two counties should share the cost of building a new bridge failed because Monmouthshire – a smaller and less prosperous county than Gloucestershire – considered it unreasonable that it should pay half the cost.
 However, in 1785, the wooden piers on the Monmouthshire side were rebuilt as four stone arches, although the Gloucestershire half remained timber until 1815.